 We hope that after reading this, you’ll have a better understanding of what test sieves are, what they are used for, and which one might be right for you.

 What is a Test Sieve?

-Usually, a test sieve consists of a screen (often wire mesh) held in a round metal frame.
-Test sieves come in many different sizes and specs.
+A test sieve consists of a screen (often wire mesh) held in a round metal frame and come in many different sizes and specs.

 In most cases, the exact test sieve you need is specified by your industry standard, which we will get into later on.

 When someone asks us “what do you do with a test sieve?” we find ourselves always using the same simplified example, panning for gold.

 Imagine someone shaking a pan full of dirt and water looking for pieces of gold.
 As they shake the pan up and down and from side to side, the small pieces of dirt and water fall through the openings in the screen.
 The bigger pieces of rocks don’t go through the holes, and they can search through what’s left in the pan for gold.